pydata/xarray/doc/examples/quick-overview.rst

 Quick overview
 ##############

-Here are some quick examples of what you can do with xray's :py:class:`~xray.DataArray` object.
+Here are some quick examples of what you can do with :py:class:`xray.DataArray` objects.
 Everything is explained in much more detail in the rest of the documentation.

 To begin, import numpy, pandas and xray: